thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * [A post about class based tf idf by Maarten Grootendorst on Towardsdatascience](https://towardsdatascience.com/creating-a-class-based-tf-idf-with-scikit-learn-caea7b15b858)
 * [The authors of sentence-bert and their very informative website](https://github.com/UKPLab/sentence-transformers)
 * [The author of the addon anki-connect](https://github.com/FooSoft/anki-connect), as this project was indispensable when developing this addon.
 The companion addon is a reduced fork from anki-connect.
+* [This plotly script that leverages NetworkX](https://github.com/roholazandie/graph_drawing) by github user [roholazandie](https://github.com/roholazandie) and the PR to make compatible with recent plotly versions by [anthng](https://github.com/anthng)

 ## Crazy ideas
 ### The following is kept as legacy but was made while working on the ancestor of AnnA, don't judge please.